phucanh1939/notes/docs/computer/ComputerArchitecture/CoreComponents/Processor/Core.md

 ### How to Form the Final Block

-#### 1. Assemble the Execution Pipeline:
+#### 1. Assemble the data path
-Using basic funtional units to form these units in the execution pipeline:
+Using basic funtional units to form the data path, include:
 - **Instruction Fetch Unit** → Retrieves instructions from memory.
 - **Decode Unit** → Deciphers instructions and determines operands.
 - **Execution Unit (ALU, FPU, etc.)** → Performs arithmetic, logic, and floating-point operations.